artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab4/README.md

 ## Exercise 4
-In this exercise you will upgrade the gcc simulator in PlatformIO to a version that supports the Zfinx extension.
+In this exercise you will upgrade the gcc compiler in PlatformIO to a version that supports the Zfinx extension.
 Follow the next steps:

 - Download this simple project, that computes a FP addition and move it to the home directory: [Project_RVfpgaViDBo_FPU_Example_NewCompiler.zip](https://drive.google.com/file/d/1CGB2MIz0s7XzF475xfu6WPXIkpyvQ8lF/view?usp=sharing)